 Online high schools provide flexibility, convenience and a sense of privacy.
 Sounds great, right?
 Maybe not!
 Despite its...

-Deciding to enroll in an online high school diploma program is a big decision, but it is only the first one to be made.
-Now you...
+Deciding to enroll in an online high school program is a big decision, but it is only the first one to be made.
+Finding a...

 Integrate technology into your classroom with Education Portal's 1,300+ online video lectures.
 Education Portal has videos for...

 Increasingly, students who feel burned out before entering intensive post-secondary study are choosing to participate in gap...